knative/docs/docs/eventing/experimental-features/eventtype-auto-creation.md

 ## Event Discovery

-After the two produced events, we should be able to have discoverable events in the system, based on the `auto-eventtype-creation` feature:
+After the two produced events, we should be able to have discoverable events in the system, based on the `eventtype-auto-creation` feature:

 ```
 k get eventtypes.eventing.knative.dev -A